05.360 Service Animals, Emotional Support Animals, and Pets

 Exceptions.

-Although this Policy is intended to provide broad access to Service Animals to accompany their partners on campus, the University may ask a partner to remove a Service Animal from University premises, and the partner must abide, if the Service Animal presents legitimate health and safety concerns.
-Such health and safety concerns include:
+Although this Policy is intended to provide broad access to Service Animals to accompany their Handlers on campus, the University may ask a Handler to remove a Service Animal from University premises, and the Handler must abide, if the Service Animal presents legitimate health and safety concerns.
+Such health and safety concerns include, but may not be limited to:

-The Service Animal is out of control and its partner does not take effective action to control it;
+The Service Animal is out of control, and its Handler does not take effective action to control it;

 The Service Animal is not housebroken; or